-Health Choice program services are all reimbursed on a Fee-for-Service basis within a primary care case management health service delivery structure (which qualifies as managed care under 42 C.F.R.
+Prior to July 1, 2021: Health Choice program services are all reimbursed on a Fee for Service basis within a primary care case management health service delivery structure (which qualifies as managed care under 42 C.F.R.
 457.10).
-NC Health Choice beneficiaries are linked to a primary care provider in the Community Care of North Carolina (CCNC) primary care case management network.
-This network ensures cost-effective health care access and utilization.
-The NC Department of Health and Human Services pays CCNC providers the same per member, per month fees allowed under the State Medicaid Program.
+NC Health Choice beneficiaries are linked to a primary care provider in the Medicaid Carolina Access program.
+These primary care providers agree to access hours and delivery of primary and preventative care services.
+The NC Department of Health and Human Services also contracts with Community Care of North Carolina (CCNC) or Tribal Option for the provision of care management services for these members as.
 Providers are also being reimbursed on a Fee-for-Service basis for services rendered to NC Health Choice beneficiaries.

-Health Choice beneficiaries select or are assigned to a CCNC Medical Home primary care provider (PCP).
+Health Choice beneficiaries select or are assigned to Medicaid Carolina Access primary care provider (PCP).
 That provider's contact information appears on the beneficiary's health insurance ID card.
-Beneficiaries are encouraged to make an appointment to get a medical history established with their PCP; beneficiaries must see the PCP for most health care services and obtain referrals to see other providers.
+Beneficiaries are encouraged to make an appointment to get a medical history established with their PCP.

 Pursuant to 42 U.S.C.
 1397cc(f)(3) and 42 U.S.C.
-1396u-2(1)(c), enrollment in CCNC is optional for federally recognized American Indian Medicaid and NC Health Choice beneficiaries whether or not they receive services through tribal facilities.
+1396u-2(1)(c), enrollment in the Carolina Accessprogram is optional for federally recognized American Indian Medicaid and NC Health Choicebeneficiaries whether or not they receive services through tribal facilities.